The Ultimate Guide to Google Performance Max Campaigns [2025]

 Ad cannibalization

-As Performance Max covers a broader range of ads, launching it can significantly affect the existing campaigns.
-Without proper monitoring, it can cannibalize some of your other campaigns and claim credit for their good results.
+As Performance Max covers a broader range of ads, they can significantly affect existing campaigns.
+Pmax can cannibalize other campaigns and claim credit for their good results.
 It makes it difficult to measure the actual value that Performance Max brings.
+For example, high-performing brand search terms will likely dominate Pmax if they are not excluded.
+Pmax also incorporates retargeting and dynamic search ads (DSAs), so you may not need to run these campaign types anymore when using Pmax.

 benefits_of_performance_max_campaigns